alexKleider/phInfo/README.md

 is true for the Raspberry Pi.
 The scripts used will most certainly have to be modified if this is not your use case.

+Also note that the naming of `eth0` appears to have changed with the move from `etch` to `stretch`; the code in the `networking.sh` script attempts to allow for this and so far has proven to be successful.
+Check the script if interested in how this is done.

 Configuration is done by commands in the networking.sh and the iptables.sh scripts.
 There must be a reboot between the two
 <sup>[6](#6screenfreeze)</sup>.